syncfusion-content/wpf-docs/wpf/Diagram/Commands/Delete.md

 ## Delete command parameter

 The DeleteParameter is used to represent the items parameters to for executing delete command.
 Please find its properties and their description as follows.
-The DeleteParamter contains a `Items` property and it is used to specify a list of diagram objects need to be delete using delete command.
+The DeleteParameter contains a `Items` property and it is used to specify a list of diagram objects need to be delete using delete command.

 {% tabs %}